yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 Texas Instruments ATM driver: version:[7.02.01.00]
 DSL in Sync
 }}}
-You can also do cat /proc/avalanche/avsar_modem_training and if it says "IDLE" that means you've probably set the wrong annex, if it says "INIT" that is good as the modem is negotiating a speed with the exchange, then it should say "SHOWTIME" when it is ready to work.

-You can also do cat /proc/avalanche/avsar_modem_stats this is the best way of working out if you connection is initialised as it will show Upstream/Downstream sync speeds.

-'''PPPoA configuration'''
+Check the link state in /proc/avalanche/avsar_modem_training if you have problems:

+ * IDLE - you've probably set the wrong annex
+ * INIT - the modem is negotiating a speed with the exchange
+ * SHOWTIME - the link is up

+There are a number of stats available in /proc/avalanche/avsar_modem_stats including upstream/downstream speeds.

+=== PPPoA configuration ===

 Edit /etc/config/network.
 Add a section like this at the end: